 Andrew F. Sullivan is from Oshawa, Ontario.
 He is the author of the novel WASTE (Dzanc Books), named a Best Book of the Year by The Globe & Mail, The Walrus, CBC Books, and The Writers’ Trust in 2016 and described as “one of the most violent novels CanLit has ever seen”by the CBC.
 His short story collection All We Want is Everything (ARP Books), was shortlisted for the ReLit Award for Short Fiction and named a Best Book of the Year by The Globe & Mail in 2013.
 Sullivan’s fiction and criticism haves appeared in places like the National Post, Hazlitt, TIFF, The Globe & Mail, The New Quarterly, PRISM, Riddle Fence, Longform, and other publications.
 Sullivan now makes his home in Toronto. http://www.andrewfsullivan.com/

-Every month, we welcome industry professionals as guest speakers for our RoundTable meetings.
+Every month, we welcome industry professionals as guest speakers for our Monthly Network Meeting.
 You can always expect to learn something from the writers, agents, and editors who visit the WCDR.